Metin-Piskin/Metin-Piskin/README.md

 - 👀I develop React Native Android/iOS apps

-I started my own software adventure 2 years ago as C#, SQL learned, then I moved to the Web, I learned Javascrpt, HTML, CSS, and fnally I found the place to buld my career on moble programmng so I learned React Natve and I developed and contnue to develop myself on React Natve librares, , writing clean code 💻 📱
+In the past, I started my software development journey by learning C# and SQL, and then transitioned to web development.
+I gained experience in this area by learning HTML, CSS, and JavaScript.
+Afterwards, I decided to build my career in mobile programming and started learning React Native.
+For a long time, I produced projects with React Native, and then React Native transitioned from JavaScript to TypeScript.
+With this transition, I had the opportunity to learn TypeScript and I continue to produce React Native projects using TypeScript.
+Based on these experiences, I have established a solid foundation for my future career goals.💻 📱

 <br/>